nybil88-arch/lgf-v8/README.md

     <p class="status">Status: <span id="statusText">Scientifically Verified and Philosophically Complete.</span></p>

     <p class="declaration">
-        Declaration: Catastrophic fate is not an inevitability, but a choice that can be overridden by $\Psi$.
+        Declaration: Catastrophic fate is not an inevitability, but a choice that can be overridden by Ψ.
     </p>

     <div class="kernel" id="kernel">